Seacroft: Secondary

 The Bishop Young Church of England Academy opened on 1 May 2017, the building was previously the David Young Community Academy (DYCA) which was founded in 2006 and closed in spring of 2017, named after David Young, a former bishop of Ripon.
 It is a state-funded academy sponsored by the Church of England.

 Leeds East Academy is a coeducational school that originated in Parkland Girls' High School (built 1954) on South Parkway.
 This was the last single-sex state school in Leeds before its closure.
 Leeds East Academy has now relocated to new buildings on the same site.

 The main secondary school in Seacroft was Foxwood School, which became an adult education centre, the East Leeds Family Learning Centre, but was demolished in 2009.

 The school was used as 'San Quentin High' in The Beiderbecke Affair.
 The buildings were completed in 1962 and are a complex of buildings set in a square with a central courtyard.
 The main building was a six-storey tower block.
 Notable former pupils include Andrew Edge (musician), David Harvey (footballer) and Ellery Hanley (rugby league player).
 Former teachers include Colin Burgon (Labour Party MP for Elmet which included Wetherby, Garforth, Cross Gates and Swarcliffe), who himself was from Gipton.

 Politics

 Seacroft falls into the Killingbeck & Seacroft electoral ward of Leeds City Council and Leeds East parliamentary constituency, represented by Labour MP Richard Burgon.
 As of 2018, it has three Labour councillors.

+Seacroft was formerly a township in the parishes of Whitkirk and Leeds and a chapelry in the parish of Whitkirk, in 1866 Seacroft became a separate civil parish, on 9 November 1912 the parish was abolished and merged with Leeds.
+In 1911 the parish had a population of 1695.